drug-design/course/docs/chapters/adme-properties.md

 *[Pharmacokinetics]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.
 *[Pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.

-Pharmacokinetics describes and quantifies the movement of a drug within the body, which includes the translocation and the chemical transformation of the substance.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/pharmacokinetics-8dead744'><i class='fa fa-play' aria-hidden='true'></i></button>Pharmacokinetics describes and quantifies the movement of a drug within the body, which includes the translocation and the chemical transformation of the substance.
 Pharmacokinetics can be defined as what the body does to the drug, including  its absorption, distribution, metabolism and finally, its excretion.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[Pharmacokinetics]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.
 *[Pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.